 ¼ cup Dijon mustard

 1 tsp hot English mustard (powder or ready made)

 2 Tbs sugar

-2 Tbs white wine vinegar
+2 Tbs white wine or cider vinegar

 ⅓ cup vegetable oil